https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 First, Brazil’s leadership.
 They are showing what an ambitious, joined-up strategy for nature looks like in one of the world’s most biodiverse countries.
 Second, the growing momentum among governments, scientists, communities, banks and businesses to deliver big, bold nature solutions.

 For Brazil, nature underpins the economy.
-Forests act as water tanks, providing the rainfall that sustains crops and global commodity supply chains.
-This is why so many institutions and communities are united in tackling illegality and deadly wildfires – drivers of forest loss - why Brazil has achieved a 50% cut in deforestation rates in the Amazon in 2023 compared to 2022.
+Their forests are their water tanks, providing the rainfall that sustains crops and global commodity supply chains.
+This is why so many institutions and communities are united in tackling illegality and deadly wildfires – drivers of forest loss and why Brazil has achieved a 50% cut in deforestation rates since 2023.

 Financing nature at scale

-Combined with support for Indigenous and local community enterprises and Brazil’s agricultural innovation, these efforts are building a thriving bioeconomy; sectors based on sustainable use of biological resources.
-This offers huge economic opportunities not only for Brazil but globally, including the UK, with our strong tradition of life-sciences and technical innovation.
+Combined with support for Indigenous and local community enterprises and Brazil’s agricultural innovation, these efforts are building a thriving bioeconomy: sectors based on the sustainable use of biological resources.
+This offers huge economic opportunities not only for Brazil but globally, including in the UK, through our strong tradition of life-sciences and technical innovation.

 The UK’s role in driving action